The Importance of Poetry with Christine Madline Ellsworth, Episode #32

 Our theme music is from www.bensound.com.

-Mark Connor is from St. Paul, MN.
+Mark Connor is known for boxing and poetry.
+He is from St. Paul, MN.
 In summer 2019, he was featured in the first Gabriel’s Horn Press anthology, Surprised by Joy.
 A boxer since age 10, he currently trains competitive and recreational boxers, runs a training business called Fighting Chance/Boxing for Life and writes fiction, poetry, and journalism.
 He has written and published many articles about Boxing and Irish culture and history, as well as other features.

 boxersandwritersmagazine.com